Can a landlord reject me because I have a pet?

 Learn if your landlord might be able to evict you because of your pet

-In most rental housing, the only way the landlord can force you to move out or get rid of your pet is by applying to the .
+In most rental housing, the only way the landlord can force you to move out or get rid of your pet is by applying to the (LTB).

-The Board should not you simply because your rental agreement says you can't have a pet.
-But the Board might decide to evict you if:
+The LTB should not you simply because your rental agreement says you can't have a pet.
+But the LTB might decide to evict you if:

 - your pet is a danger to other tenants or to the landlord

 - you are breaking local bylaws about pets

 - your pet is seriously interfering with other people's enjoyment of their property

 - someone living in the building has a severe allergy to your pet

 - your pet causes damage to the property

 - you fail to take care of your pet properly